-This seminar is intended as a continuation of a joint seminar series, originally called "Seminar on geometric group theory", initiated by the mathematical departments of the universities Karlsruhe, Münster and Regensburg.
+This seminar was a continuation of a joint seminar series, originally called "Seminar on geometric group theory", initiated by the mathematical departments of the universities Karlsruhe, Münster and Regensburg.

-The core of this block seminar are the rigidity theorems of Margulis and Mostow.
-The participants shall be introduced to methods and ideas behind the proof of Margulis Superrigidity as well as to general background material on arithmetic groups, roughly based on the book "Introduction to arithmetic groups" by Dave Witte Morris.
-Some applications of both rigidity theorems will be given and further rigidity results - with particular focus on Monod's superrigidity for irreducible lattices - shall be discussed.
-The programme (see below) as well as relevant references are set up by the organisers, the 60-minutes talks shall be given by the participants themselves, sorted out accordingly to their suggestions.
+The core of this block seminar were the rigidity theorems of Margulis and Mostow.
+The participants were introduced to methods and ideas behind the proof of Margulis Superrigidity as well as to general background material on arithmetic groups, roughly based on the book "Introduction to arithmetic groups" by Dave Witte Morris.
+Some applications of both rigidity theorems were given and Monod's superrigidity for irreducible lattices was discussed.
+The programme (see below) as well as relevant references were set up by the organisers, the 60-minutes talks were given by the participants themselves, sorted out accordingly to their suggestions.

 08Parabolics and invariants